7KAG7/whetherio/README.md

   ```
   atom .env
   ```
-  from the CLI and add DARK_SKY_KEY=YOUR DARK SKY API KEY
+  from the CLI, in your env file you must add your own DARK_SKY_KEY=YOUR DARK SKY API KEY

+* Additionally from the ./config/initializers/geocoder.rb file you must add your own google api to the api_key in the following format api_key: :xxxxxxxxxxxxxxx

-* Codepen for continuous integration monitoring
+* Codepen is used for continuous integration monitoring

 ## Run Locally